sigami/maketador/Readme.md

 - Extra image sizes
   - maketador_featured 880x430 px
   - maketador_banner 1200x500 px
-- All options accessible on customizer and saved on theme_mod
+- All options are accessible on customizer and saved on theme_mod
 - Child Theme for replacing all files
 - Right to left support [bootstrap-rtl](http://github.com/morteza)